 As soon as schools were closed, meals were available offsite or even delivered.
 Some senior centers did the same.
 That’s impressive, and I’m also incredibly impressed by the formal philanthropic response of the RI Foundation and United Way to quickly create a fund to help nonprofits meet immediate needs.
 I’m also impressed by the informal ‘mutual aid’ helping responses, which are creating networks for local exchanges between those who need and those who can offer any kind of information or help.

 I know that the level of anxiety is very high with so many people being suddenly unemployed, but I’m very confident that our elected officials are aware of the needs of vulnerable populations and are doing everything they can to solve problems.
 Philanthropic groups and our community as a whole are going to fill the cracks to make sure that we all get through this.
 I know that a lot of people are worried about having what they need, but as I see the responses of all Rhode Islanders to look out for each other, it makes me feel confident that everyone will get the essential tools to be able to weather this storm.
 If there’s one thing that Rhode Islanders are good at, it’s looking out for each other, and we’re doing more of that than ever before.

 What do we need to do more to flatten the curve?

-Everyone needs to listen to and heed the advice of our public health officials when they tell us to stay home, minimize our contacts, track our contacts, and practice good hygiene such as hand-washing and sanitization.
+Everyone in Rhode Island needs to listen to and heed the advice of our public health officials when they tell us to stay home, minimize our contacts, track our contacts, and practice good hygiene such as hand-washing and sanitization.
 Unfortunately, it took a longer time for some to heed this advice and to believe that the infection rates we saw in other countries would similarly affect us, but I think that everyone believes it now.
 Most of all, stay home.